 39. Ditch the Teenage Email Address

-You’d think the person behind email@example.com would understand the concept of professionalism, but frequently, he/she does not (!).
+You’d think the person behind firstname.lastname@example.org would understand the concept of professionalism, but frequently, they do not (!)

 Stick with some variation of your name, or something that seems official for your email address (this resume advice has saved many an application).